-Baba Blog: based in the Tokyo neighbourhood of Takadanobaba I will be immersing myself in the eccentricities of Japanese culture
+Baba Blog: based in the Tokyo neighbourhood of Takadanobaba - I will be immersing myself in the eccentricities of Japanese culture for three months

 September 11th.
 Return to Skullbone Plains in the Central Highlands of Tasmania with Film maker- photographer Matt Newton, artist Richard Wastell, and film-maker Dr Raef Sawford.
 The documentary of the artist's retreat and exhibition by Roar Film will air on ABC Television.
 Date to be advised.